Donna, Progreso, Tamaulipas & Progreso, Texas Border Crossing

 Crossing Details and Wait Times

-Southbound, you’ll reach Nuevo Progreso’s INM office; U.S. citizens need a passport, while others may need a Mexican visa or Forma Migratoria Múltiple (FMM).
+Southbound, you’ll reach Nuevo Progreso’s INM office; travelers need appropriate entry documents such as passport, visa, or Forma Migratoria Múltiple (FMM) as required.
 Northbound, CBP requires a passport or Global Entry card.
-Open 24/7, vehicle waits are 15–45 minutes, peaking at 60 minutes during mornings (7–10 AM) or weekends.
-Pedestrian lanes take 10–20 minutes.
-Check CBP’s Border Wait Times or Mexico’s border apps for updates.
+Open 24/7 for Progreso International Bridge (Donna: 6 AM–10 PM), vehicle waits vary 0-60 minutes recently (current lows around 5 min, peaks up to 71 min historically but often lower), peaking during mornings (7–10 AM) or weekends; pedestrian lanes take 5-20 minutes.
+Check CBP’s Border Wait Times or Mexico’s border apps for real-time updates.
 SENTRI lanes are unavailable, so plan accordingly.

 Scam Warnings

 Scams are less frequent in quieter Nuevo Progreso but exist, with “visa guides” charging $15–$40 for fake services.
-Bogus “immigration offices” may overcharge for FMM forms—use only INM/CBP channels and apply online.
+Bogus “immigration offices” may overcharge for FMM forms.
+Use only INM/CBP channels and apply online.
 Currency exchange scams near the bridge offer poor rates; carry USD/MXN cash or use Weslaco ATMs.
 Pickpocketing risks rise during festivals, so secure valuables.
-Avoid “expedited crossing” offers—they’re scams targeting travelers at this smaller port.
+Avoid “expedited crossing” offers.
+They’re scams targeting travelers at this smaller port.
+Recent reports confirm these continue without significant changes.

 Transportation Options